Looking for the perfect blackjack table in a casino but don’t know how to choose?

 Follow these tips and your game will go without a hitch.

 - Don’t touch the cards.
-That’s the dealer’s job, and the pit boss might have a friendly word in your ear.
+That’s the dealer’s job.
+Get handsy with your hand and the pit boss might have a word.

 - Don’t hand the dealer your cash.
-They’re not allowed.
+They’re not allowed to take it that way.
 Plop it on the felt and let the cameras see the Benjamins.

 - Don’t interfere with another player’s hand.
 Play your own hand and let others do it their way, even if their strategy is poor.